If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 I’m talking about getting a link to your site from a big-hitting website, one that gets loads of quality traffic.

-You could do this by guest blogging or contributing to a reputable eMagazine or article.
-But they’ll only want you if your content is useful and well written.
-I went and got myself on Feedspot and was added to their Top 100 SEO Blogs Of 2021, didn’t cost me a penny either.
+You could do this by guest blogging or contributing to a reputable website.
+But they’ll only want you if your content is useful and well-written.

 Those are the permanent links to each one of your site pages.